 The upright rhinophores are tapered towards the tip with black subapical coloration and a translucent white background color.
 There are 11-15 rhinophoral lamellae.

 The four branchial leaves are sparsely and irregularly pinnate.
 The gills have black coloration approximately halfway up the stalk.
 The pigment completely encircles each branch.
 Within the gill rachis, running from the base to the apices, are numerous flattened, translucent structures which appear glandular.
 The anal papilla is translucent white.

-As of early May, 2013, thirteen described species of Halgerda have been featured on these pages, from Okinawa's main island and the Keramas.
-These thirteen species are:
+As of early June, 2016, fourteen described species of Halgerda have been featured on these pages from Okinawa's main island and the Keramas.
+These fourteen species are:

-H. albocristata H. batangas H. brunneomaculata H. carlsoni H. dalanghita H. diaphana H. elegans - The above featured animal H. malesso H. okinawa H. onna H. tessellata H. wasinensis H. willeyi
+H. albocristata H. batangas H. brunneomaculata H. carlsoni H. dalanghita H. diaphana H. elegans - The above featured animal H. malesso H. okinawa H. onna H. paliensis H. tessellata H. wasinensis H. willeyi